gabriel-legros-ensta/CN2-CVAE_FNN-Inverse-Design/README.md

 ## GETTING STARTED ON YOUR MACHINE

-You can find the raw dataset from this [link](https://drive.google.com/file/d/1MrYbl_xirYWJZCTmyr7kOeqM50SCQTUO/view?usp=sharing), you can download it and place the dowloaded dataset in a "data" folder at the root folder and make sure the unzip file is named "NN_training_combine_new.csv", but you won't need it to run the rest :

-1. **Download the repository** : Clone or download this Git repository to your local machine
+1. **Download the repository** : Clone this Git repository to your local machine
 2. **Install python** : Ensure that you have Python and the pip command installed on your system.
 3. **Install dependencies** : Run the script *requirements.txt* to install all necessaries dependencies by executing in your terminal the following command :
 ```